Water stewardship includes preserving the Nancy Creek flood plain

 Blue Heron has an important role in the city to protect urban waterways and wetlands.
-Water conservation, water quality monitoring, wetland protection and much more goes into our role as stewards for Atlanta’s water.
+Water stewardship involves water conservation, water quality monitoring, wetland protection and much more goes into our role as stewards for Atlanta’s water.

 Did you know that Blue Heron is a part of the Nancy Creek floodplain?
 The Woodland Loop often floods from heavy rains!